-his legal representative jointly the legal representatives of all with the survivor/survivors the original co-promisors
+the legal representatives of all the original co-promisors

 (7) Rules as to time and place for performance of the promise

 Case where Rule as to performance Time not specified Within the reasonable time Time specified but promise is to be performed without promisee's application During the usual business hours on that particular day Time specified but promise is to performed on promisee's application The promisee must apply for performance at a proper place and within usual business hours Place not specified The promisor must apply to the promisee to appoint a reasonable place for the performance and to perform the promise at such place.
 Manner for performance The promise must be performed in the manner and at the time prescribed by the promisee.